freerange/site/soups/weeknotes/week-264-links.snip.markdown

 ### [Endurance](https://www.youtube.com/watch?v=yYihop9gHj4)

-A talk at LA Conf by Yehuda Katz on self-improvement for software developers and more specifically working on open source [video]. {by james-mead}
+A talk at La Conf by Yehuda Katz on self-improvement for software developers and more specifically working on open source [video]. {by james-mead}

 ### [George Orwell on how to make the perfect cup of tea](https://soundcloud.com/brainpicker/george-orwell-tea)